Suor/sublime-reform/README.md

 I have plans.
 Here is a list if you want to help and looking where to start:

 - Move functions up and down.
-- Like Ctrl+D/Alt-F3 but respect word boundaries, case, scopes.
-- Select all words withing scope, all references to same name.
+- Better select words in scope: expand to next scope on subsequent hit, autodetect name scope.
 - Break long lines.
 - Break long strings, several variants including switching to multiline separators.
 - Reform dicts (object literals) from one-line to multi-line and back.